PuzzleFlow/tochtli/tutorials/client-notifications.md

 end
 {% endhighlight %}

-Everything looks well known except queue parameters set in the class definition.
+Everything looks familiar, except queue parameters set in the class definition.
 We can read from the code that the controller class would have auto generated name (empty string), would not be durable but exclusive and auto deleted.
  The auto generated name allow us to create different queues for each client instances.
  The created queue would be temporary because the nature of the status information is ephemeral.

 Let's update the client API to allow to attach handler on status update.

 {% highlight ruby %}